bluescarni/tanuki/doc/nonintrusive.rst

    :language: c++
    :lines: 17-29

+That is, the :cpp:struct:`iface_impl` struct template depends on four parameters: the first one is the the interface for which we are providing an implementation, while the remaining three are the customary ``Base``, ``Holder`` and ``T`` arguments whose meaning has been explained in previous tutorials.

 Here we are specifying an implementation for all value types ``T``, but, as explained in previous tutorials, we could also easily provide a partially-specialised implementation, constrain the implementation only for value types modelling